ramparvathaneni1/final-review/README.md

 ### PUT (Update) a Todo

-Now we want a test for our update functionality.
-Take a look at the code below, what is it doing?
-It's creating a new object `updatedTodoData` then sending that data to the endpoint as a PUT request.
-The ID that's being passed into the endpoint is the `todoID` that we declared in the POST test.
-If all goes well, we expect a 200 status code (typically updates should be 201, but the API has been setup to have a status code of 200).
-The test also expects a return of `Todo modified with ID: ${todoId}`.
+We want a test for our update functionality.
+The following code creates a new object `updatedTodoData` consisting of the updated todo data.
+That object is converted to JSON, then sent in the body of a PUT request.
+The `todoID` is the same one that we declared in the POST test.
+We append the `todoID` to the end of the path to indicate which todo should be updated.
+If all goes well, we expect a 200 status cod.e.The test also expects a response body of `Todo modified with ID: ${todoId}`.

 ```javascript
 describe("PUT /api/todos/:todoId", () => {